 It’s also worth noting CDCs are allowed to charge borrowers a processing (or packaging) fee, closing fee, servicing fee, late fee, assumption fee, Central Servicing Agent fee and underwriters’ fee.
 The SBA sets limits on what the CDC can charge, but expect to pay around 3.5% of your CDC loan amount, plus annual servicing and guaranty fees of about 1% of your unpaid balance.
 Fees can be financed with the loan.

 The Bottom Line

 SBA approved loan rates can be a favorable option for small businesses, not least because of the competitive repayment lengths and terms.
 Also, the SBA guarantees a large portion of these loans.
 As such, if a business defaults on an SBA loan, the agency pays out the insured amount.

-The downside is that applying for such a loan can take weeks or even months.
-As the SBA says:
+However, the downside is that applying for such a loan can take weeks or even months.
+As the SBA states:

 “The SBA reduces the risk for lenders and makes it easier for them to access capital.
 That makes it easier for small businesses to get loans.”

-Type of financing you go for, it’s worth doing your homework first and factoring in the time it takes for your application to be processed.
-You’ll need to ask the right questions concerning loan rates and how long those rates will stay in place before signing the dotted line.
+Regardless of the type of financing you go for, it’s worth doing your homework first and factoring in the time it takes for your application to be processed.
+You’ll need to ask the right questions concerning loan rates and how long those rates will stay in place before signing on the dotted line.